-For many of us, December marks the beginning of the annual season of giving.
-It’s also a time for planning the year ahead.
-Yet giving and planning are seldom integrated in our world.
+As December arrives, so does the season of giving, a time for planning the year ahead.
+However, the integration of giving and planning remains uncommon in our world.

 Traditionally, businesses viewed charity as an afterthought, a way to assist the less fortunate.
 But expectations are rapidly changing.
 Clients, armed with more information, now inquire about giving choices.
 Entrepreneurs strategically building their businesses should extend that strategy to their giving practices.
 After all, giving shouldn’t strain the very organizations we aim to support.

 During my involvement in VISION 2020, an educational program with the Toronto Foundation, I learned that 66% of donations in Canada go to only 1% of charities.
 This insight prompted me to rethink how I applied this knowledge in my daily life.